JqueryJellybeans/jquerytutorial/README.md

 Basic syntax is: $(selector).action()

-You can write javascript inside jQuery
+You can write JavaScript inside jQuery

 $() is just shorthand for jQuery()

-jQuery grabs items in an easier way than javascript
+jQuery grabs items in an easier way than JavaScript

 	element = document.querySelector('li')